gagin/llm-style/README.rst

 **Choose standard tools (``glow``, ``bat``, ``mdcat``) if:**

 *   Your input is reliably well-formed Markdown.
-*   Robust handling of all Markdown features (especially complex inline/nested elements) is the top priority.
+*   Robust handling of all Markdown features... is the top priority.
-*   You prefer using existing theme ecosystems (e.g., for ``bat``).
+*   You prefer using existing theme ecosystems...

 .. _glow: https://github.com/charmbracelet/glow
 .. _mdcat: https://github.com/swsnr/mdcat